Complexity Hierarchies Beyond Elementary

-Another means for defining a variant of the fast-growing functions is to pick a different definition for $F_0$: recall the relativized fast-growing functions employed in \eqref{eq-rfg-def}.
-The corresponding relativized complexity classes are then defined by
+Another means of defining a variant of the fast-growing functions is to pick a different definition for $F_0$: recall the relativised fast-growing functions employed in \eqref{eq-rfg-def}.
+The corresponding relativised complexity classes are then defined by

 It is easy to check that, if $g\leq h$, then $F_{g,\alpha}\leq F_{h,\alpha}$ for all $\alpha$.
 Because we assumed $h$ to be strictly increasing, this entails $F_\alpha\leq F_{h,\alpha}$, and we have the inclusion $\F\alpha\subseteq \F{h,\alpha}$ for all strictly increasing $h$.